abdulsaleh/asyncio-for-ai/src/llm-responses.md

     asyncio.run(main())
 ```

 We only create the client once.
 We only need to establish the client connection once.
 Creating multiple clients would add uneccessary overhead.

 ```bash
 time python script.py
 >
 ```

-## Step 4
+## Step 4 - Solution

 If we increase `_NUM_REQUESTS` we quickly hit the rate limit.